josepht96/learning/notes/azure/az104/review.md

 Azure WAF protects inbound traffic to the web workloads, and the Azure Firewall inspects inbound traffic for the other applications.
 The Azure Firewall will cover outbound flows from both workload types.

 # Disk encryption
+The main encryption-based disk protection technologies for Azure VMs are:

+Azure Storage Service Encryption (SSE)
+Azure Disk Encryption (ADE)
+SSE is performed on the physical disks in the data center.
+If someone were to directly access the physical disk, the data would be encrypted.
+When the data is accessed from the disk, it is decrypted and loaded into memory.

+ADE encrypts the virtual machine's virtual hard disks (VHDs).
+If VHD is protected with ADE, the disk image will only be accessible by the virtual machine that owns the disk.

+SSE is part of Azure itself, and there should be no noticeable performance impact on the VM disk IO when using SSE.
+Managed disks with SSE are now the default, and there should be no reason to change it.
+ADE makes use of VM operating system tools (BitLocker and DM-Crypt), so the VM itself has to do some work when encryption or decryption on VM disks is being performed.
+The impact of this additional VM CPU activity is typically negligible, except in certain situations.
+For instance, if you have a CPU-intensive application, there may be a case for leaving the OS disk unencrypted to maximize performance.
+In a situation such as this, you can store application data on a separate encrypted data disk, getting you the performance you need without compromising security.

 # kusto query language
 ```sql